 Lori WunLori has 18 years of experience as anÂ educatorÂ and has been an art teacher at AC for 14 of those years.
 She has taught grades 9-12,Â elementaryÂ andÂ middle school students, as well as university undergraduates.
 Lori is a practicing artist with bachelor'sÂ degrees in fine arts and art history from the School of the Art Institute of Chicago and the College of William and Mary, where she focused on drawing, painting, and modern art history.
 She earned a Master of Fine Arts Degree from the MarylandÂ InstituteÂ College ofÂ Art where sheÂ concentratedÂ on photographyÂ and video.

-Posted in: Centers for Impact, Eleventh Grade, Highlights, Invent, Partnerships, The Birches, Twelfth Grade, Upper School, US Birches
+Posted in: Centers for Impact, Eleventh Grade, Highlights, Invent, Partnerships, Twelfth Grade, Upper School

 Women are increasingly studying technology and moving into technology careers.
 Local organization Digital Rochester and their Women in Technology Special Interest Group (SIG) recognized several local women at a breakfast on April 26th, including Allendale Columbia’s Director of Lower School Science, Technology, Engineering, and Math (STEM) Sue Sorrentino as a nominee for their 20th annual Technology Woman of the Year award.